mobi3006/homelab/mobibox/README.md

 Vagrant is a great way for automating the creation of a Virtual VM running in Hypervisors like Virtualbox, Parallels, ...

+For mobibox there are 3 provisioning tools used

+* ansible (`for the core provisioning done via `Vagrantfile` and integrated into shell initialization via `.profile`
+* shell provisioning
+* dotfiles provisioning
+* devbox global provisioning with

+The reason for those different approaches is historical.
+Besides Ansible I started with shell provisioning.
+After some time I switched to dotfiles because of some benefits and in 2025 I found devbox to be a much better tool for development tooling setup.
+I keep those approaches in parallel to show the differences.

-## Ansible
+## Ansible Provisioning

-For the initial setup of mobibox I use Ansible.
+For the core setup of mobibox I use Ansible.
 There are 2 phases:

 * **phase 1:** to bring up a base mobibox
   * during initial `vagrant up`
 * **phase 2:** to add packages/configuration that need user interaction (e. g. cloning GitHub repos that require authentication)
   * during initial `vagrant ssh`
-* **phase 3:** personal extensions to core mobibox setup

 When both phases have been executed the is a `/home/vagrant/.mobibox_fully_provisioned` file that prevents those phases to be executed again.
 You can enforce re-execution by

 * **phase 1:**
   * `vagrant provision`
     * limited to specific changes (e. g. you cannot change the memory settings or the mounted filesystems)
-* **phase 2 + phase 3:**
+* **phase 2:**
   * delete `/home/vagrant/.mobibox_fully_provisioned` and execute `vagrant ssh` again

 This is mainly used to apply changes in Ansible provisioning, e. g. to test Ansible code.
-In general you should prefer to recreate the machine by `vagrant destroy -f && vagrant up && vagrant ssh`. mobibox is made for recreation at any time.
+In general you should prefer to recreate the machine by `vagrant destroy -f && vagrant up && vagrant ssh`. mobibox is made for recreation at any time ... your working code is usually residing on the host system that remains untouched when `vagrant destroy`.

 The core Ansible part (used during initial `vagrant up` and `vagrant ssh` - phase 1 + 2) should be as small as possible because it is user-specific which tools to install and which configuration to use.
 When I want to integrate my personal custom extensions via Ansible I use phase 3 that is integrated

-## Extension Points

 ## Challenges